Applicants are considered irrespective of race, color, religion, gender, age, disability, national origin, and any other protected class.

 - U.S. residents whose native language is not English will require a TOEFL (Test of English as a Foreign Language) examination with a minimum predetermined score.
 Applicants may be asked to show passports, alien registration cards or immigration papers to verify U.S. residency.

-- Applicants must participate in an interview
+- Qualified applicants must participate in an interview.

 The student must be able to: